Halia Therapeutics Pipeline:

 Halia Therapeutics Policy for Expanded Access to Investigational Drugs

-Halia is committed to developing novel, meaningful medicines for patients with serious diseases who may benefit from new treatment options.
-Halia’s current policy for evaluating and responding to requests for individual patient access to investigational drugs intended to treat serious diseases is found below.
+Halia Therapeutics, Inc. (Halia) is a clinical-stage biopharmaceutical company committed to developing novel, meaningful medicines for patients with serious diseases who may benefit from new treatment options.

 CURRENTLY, HALIA CANNOT MAKE EXPANDED ACCESS AVAILABLE TO ITS INVESTIGATIONAL DRUGS.